buildingSMART-Finland/InfraModel/markdown/headers.md

 The \<version> should match the version number of the Inframodel schema.

-Optional \<DocFileRef> element can be used to provide the URI link to named external documentation where applicable feature code and property type values are described ( {{resec inframodelfeatureextensions}} in the case of Inframodel feature dictionary).
+Optional \<DocFileRef> element can be used to provide the URI link to named external documentation where applicable feature code and property type values are described ( {{refsec inframodelfeatureextensions}} in the case of Inframodel feature dictionary).

 {{xtabulate FeatureDictionary}}